zkmkarlsruhe/ofxTensorFlow2/example_pix2pix/README.md

 A basic GAN consists of two parts a generator that takes in an input and generates a desired output (here: in both cases images) and a classifier that tries to predict if its input was generated or not.
 While the classifier is trained in a classic manner on real and fake samples the generator is trained _through_ the classifier.
 That is, its update depends on the output of the classifier when given a newly generated sample.
 A training step includes training both parts side by side.

 ### TensorFlow2
-As with all examples you can download the pretrained model from the assests, copy it to the bin/data folder and name it model.

-If you want to train it by yourself you can edit the config.py file in the python folder and run main.py.
+If you want to train the neural network by yourself you can edit the config.py file in the python folder and run main.py.
 It is highly recommended to use a GPU for this purpose.

 Check this [post](https://www.tensorflow.org/tutorials/generative/pix2pix?hl=en) for more information on the training procedure.